Suhas8215/CSE-144-Final-Project/README.md

 ## **2. Experimental Setup**
 ### **2.1 Hardware & Software Requirements**
-- **Hardware:** Ran on a CPU for original testing, but GPU reccomended
+- **Hardware:** Ran on a CPU for original testing, but GPU recommended
 - **Software:**
   - Python 3.8+
   - PyTorch